 This review focuses on adolescent literacy interventions designed for use with students in grades 4–12, with a primary focus on increasing literacy skills.

-- Among interventions intended to provide literacy instruction, which ones improve literacy skills among adolescents in grades 4–12 (or ages 9–18)?
+- Among interventions intended to provide literacy instruction, which ones improve literacy skills (alphabetics, reading fluency, comprehension, and general literacy achievement) among adolescents in grades 4–12?